Senior Peer Counseling

 - Have reliable transportation

-- Be able to devote at least one hour a week to providing counseling
+- Be able to devote at least one hour a week to meet with a participant

 We welcome all without regard to race, ethnicity, religion, country of origin, age, language, abilities, sexual orientation, or gender.